antmicro/kenning-bare-metal-iree-runtime/README.md

 ./build_tools/configure_cmake.sh -G Ninja
 ```

-This script will initialize CMake in `build/build-riscv` directory.
+This script will initialize CMake in the `build/build-riscv` directory.

 To build the runtime, run:

 ```bash
 cmake --build build/build-riscv -j `nproc`
 ```